What is a Video EEG?

 Video EEG monitoring records your child's brain waves and a video of your child's actions.
 This test is often ordered when there is a concern about abnormal movements, behaviors, or seizures.

-This test is done in the hospital, and your doctor may schedule it to last a few hours to a few days, depending on how many seizures or events your child is having.
+This test is done in the hospital and your doctor may schedule it to last a few hours to a few days, depending on how many seizures or events your child is having.
 The test is painless and safe.

 Preparing Your Child for the Test

 - Explain the test to your child.